w3c/wot-testing/events/2021.06.Online/Discovery/README.md

 Issues:
 * Only have one implementation that does SPARQL, another that does JSONPath/XPath...
-* Testing queries is complex; do we need a full test quite for JSONPath, for instance?
+* Testing queries is complex; do we need a full test suite for JSONPath, for instance?
 How much do we need to test this?
+    - I think we should use a previously tested implementation of a query engine and just do enough testing to ensure it is properly integrated.
 * Implementations already have some test suites we can hopefully generalize.
 Discuss in Discovery TF.
 * We probably DO need two different exploration server implementations for testing, *and* two "discoverer" implementations using them.